MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 ### How is Aquila different from running System Center Operations Manager in Azure VMs?

 - Aquila will be native to Azure while running System Center Operations Manager in Azure VMs is not a native solution.
 That means Aquila will integrate smoothly with Azure and all of Azure’s updates will be available to Aquila.
-- In terms of ease of deployment, Aquila will be very easy to deploy while running VMs in Azure takes possibly months of effort (and requires a lot of technical knowledge).
+- In terms of ease of deployment, Aquila will be easy to deploy while running VMs in Azure takes possibly months of effort (and requires technical knowledge).
 - Aquila uses SQL MI as the backend for database management by default.
 - Aquila will come with backup and disaster recovery built in.